sbera7/sbera7/README.md

 # Hello!
-I am a Master's student in Computer Science at the University of California, Riverside, currently working on dataset distillation of image segmentation datasets.
+I am a Master's student in Computer Science at the University of California, Riverside (advised by Prof. Amit Roy Chowdhury).